An Entropy-based Text Watermarking Detection Method: Limitations

 \section{Limitations}

-The limitations of our method mainly include two parts.
-The first part is that the low-entropy datasets tested are limited.
-We only conducted experiments on two code generation datasets, and we did not conduct experiments on more low-entropy datasets.
-At the same time, our method should be theoretically effective for various types of watermark methods, such as token sampling-based methods.
-This paper did not try more types of methods, which is an important future work direction.
+Our method mainly includes two limitations.
+The first one is that the low-entropy datasets tested are limited.
+We utilize two code generation datasets for evaluation.
+In the future, we aim to include more low-entropy tasks and datasets.

+Secondly, our method should be theoretically effective for various types of watermark methods, such as token sampling-based methods.
+In the future, we aim to implement our method on more types of text watermarking frameworks.